Mathematics Expert in Data Analytics and Machine Learning

-It is a team work on problems, presented by experts of the partner companies, which can be tackled by artificial intelligence.
+It is an independent work on real life problems, which can be tackled by the methods learned in the first semester.
 The students will get continuous supervision and feedback in order to be able to create a practically relevant solution.

 Data Mining Models and Algorithms (Spring Semester)

 The aim of the course is to teach the basic approach and methodology of data mining.